Private, In-Home Tutoring in Cornelius, North Carolina

-SchoolTutoring Academy’s tutoring programs for Cornelius students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Cornelius students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 The Charlotte-Mecklenburg School System believes that a well-informed citizen is a good citizen.
 With that in mind, the Global Studies curriculum encompasses Social Studies, World Languages, and study abroad programs.
 Core academics are aligned to Common Core Standards which use a progressive method to develop skills and knowledge within each subject area.